HIV Prevention

 • People should get tested for HIV before they become pregnant or as early as possible during each pregnancy and during the third trimester.
 The earlier HIV is detected, the sooner HIV medicines (also known as antiretrovirals) can be started.

-• Perinatal transmission of HIV is when HIV is passed from a person with HIV to their child during pregnancy, childbirth (also called labor and delivery), or breastfeeding (through breast milk).
-Perinatal transmission of HIV is also called mother-to-child transmission of HIV.
+• Perinatal transmission of HIV means passing HIV from the mother or birthing parent to their child during pregnancy, childbirth (also called labor and delivery), or breastfeeding (through breast milk).
+Perinatal transmission of HIV was previously called mother-to-child transmission of HIV.

 • Pregnant people with HIV should take antiretroviral therapy (ART) throughout pregnancy and childbirth to prevent perinatal transmission of HIV.
 ART is the use of a combination of HIV medicines (antiretrovirals) to treat HIV.
 The use of HIV medicines and other strategies have helped lower the rate of perinatal transmission of HIV to 1% or less in the United States and Europe.